VERISURF

 Here is a story about how an unusual article came to be.
 If you’ve ever wondered how and why the writers for Modern Machine Shop choose the stories we publish — specifically atypical stories such as this month’s cover feature — read on.

 The editors of this publication devote our working lives to reporting technological innovations and applications in the industrial domain of metalworking.
 What we do not do, or rarely do, is examine for whom and why these technologies are being applied.
-Yes, we reference the end markets in which machined parts will be used, as this is relevant information for any number of reasons.
-But going beyond that — focusing regularly on the end-use of discrete parts — would not only change the nature of our mission, it also would bring into serious question our utility to you, the reader.
+We reference the end markets that destined for machined parts because this is relevant information for any number of reasons.
+But going beyond that — focusing regularly on the end-use of discrete parts — would not only change the nature of our mission, it also would bring into serious question our utility to you.

-It turns out that this reporting structure works out fine.
-Modern Machine Shop editors are at our best when we are actively finding and sharing faster and more efficient production technologies.
-Still, every now and then it can be useful, and just plain interesting, to step back and see what all the fuss is truly about.
-What greater good results from all these machined parts?
-Who do they benefit?
-And how?
+Still, every now and then, it can be useful and just plain interesting to step back and see what all the fuss is truly about.
+What greater good results from these mountains of machined parts?
+Who will benefit from them, and how?

-The holiday season — traditionally a time to reflect and give thanks — felt like the right time to consider these questions.
-Of course, I wouldn’t be bothering with this preamble unless an opportunity for such contemplation had presented itself.
-And one did, just recently, in the form of a brief comment on LinkedIn.
+The holiday season, traditionally a time to reflect and give thanks, felt like the right time to consider such frivolities.
+But another reason presented itself, just recently, in the form of a brief comment on LinkedIn.

-“This is really cool,” the commenter said, referring to an article I had written several years ago about an Amish-owned machine shop.
-“Might want to check out what these monks are doing in Wyoming with CNC.”
+“This is really cool,” began the comment that led to this reporting.
+He was referencing an article I had written several years ago about an Amish-owned machine shop in Northern Indiana that ran several automated Swiss-Type CNCs.
+“You might want to check out what these monks are doing in Wyoming with CNC,” he said.

-By the time we talked I had already seen images and videos on the monastery’s website of giant Prussiani five-axis machine tools sculpting massive stone blocks into Gothic structures and inspired works of art.
-But after two minutes on the phone with Brother Isidore, it became clear that the CNC machining side of the story — the How — was incomplete without the Why.
+By the time Brother Isidore and I talked he had already shared some incredible images and videos from the Carmelite monastery’s website of giant five-axis machine tools sculpting massive stone blocks into Gothic structures and inspired works of art.
+But after two minutes on the phone with Brother Isidore, it became clear that the CNC machining side of the story — the How of it all — was incomplete without the Why.

 “I’m just curious, how did you find me?”

-Opening the online folder I found dozens of photos, many of which were like thousands of images I’ve shot at machine shops — save for the stone rather than metal parts.
+We set up a shared online folder where, soon enough, I found dozens of photos of the monastery construction project.
+Most were focused on CNC stone carving operations, and some were reminiscent of the many images I’ve shot at traditional machine shops save for the stone rather than metal parts.

-But the parts were also art.
-Naturalistic art.
+But the parts he presented were also art.
+Pure art.
 Functional art.
 Organic forms — animals, vines, angels and flowers — meticulously carved from limestone and granite that will last for centuries.
 It was art that, in another era and without CNC, would have taken decades or longer to produce.

-Brother Isidore shared how the monastery came to be, how they first adopted and learned to program and operate machine tools, and how they fit the work into their horarium, the monastic daily schedule that includes praying the Psalms at midnight.
-The Hows were fascinating, but the story was incomplete without the Why.
+And then, during our conversation, Brother Isidore shared how the monastery came to be, how they first adopted and learned to program and operate machine tools, and how they fit the work into their horarium, the monastic daily schedule that includes praying the Psalms at midnight.

 “What we’re doing here — if something is really hard to do,” he said, “that’s worth something, isn’t it?
 Suffering is worth something.
 And we try to use all of that.
 It shows a lot more love than something that’s easy, right?”

-And that was it.
-The project, the mission, was bigger than those tasked with seeing it through.
+And that was that.
+The project, the mission, was simply bigger than those tasked with seeing it through.
 The world is hurting right now, he said, and the world is starving for beauty.

 And maybe that is reason enough.